unm-historiography/metahistory/essays/thematic/historical-fiction.md

     image-url="masters-of-rome.jpg"
     source="https://thumbs.worthpoint.com/zoom/images1/1/0311/15/lot-mccullough-masters-rome-caesar_1_d02084033a241c6eae14ca6518e31ee5.jpg" %}

 Great examples of this are [Colleen McCullough]'s(https://en.wikipedia.org/wiki/Colleen_McCullough) [Masters of Rome](https://en.wikipedia.org/wiki/Colleen_McCullough#Masters_of_Rome_series) novels and HBOs _Rome_.
-These well-research works enliven the world of [pre-Christian Rome](https://en.wikipedia.org/wiki/Ancient_Rome#Empire_%E2%80%93_the_Principate) huring us into the excitement and intrigue of the Rome of Julius Caesar and Augustus Caesar, by using dialogue, personal interactions, and transitional events.
+These well-research works enliven the world of [pre-Christian Rome](https://en.wikipedia.org/wiki/Ancient_Rome#Empire_%E2%80%93_the_Principate) hurling us into the excitement and intrigue of the Rome of Julius Caesar and Augustus Caesar, by using dialogue, personal interactions, and transitional events.
 While not drawn directly from the historical record, these contrived elements enhance the histories of the primary actors.
 McCullough's books tell of the rise to power and rule of Roman men whose names are familiar to us: [Gauis Marius](https://en.wikipedia.org/wiki/Gaius_Marius) (_The First man in Rome_), [Lucius Cornelius Sulla](https://en.wikipedia.org/wiki/Sulla) (_The Grass Crown_), [Gaius Julius Caesar](https://en.wikipedia.org/wiki/Gaius_Julius_Caesar_(proconsul)) (_Caesar_), and  [Augustus Caesar](https://www.ancient.eu/augustus/).
 While not academic narratives, these works instill life and vibrancy to history, luring us into their Rome.

 ### Narrative and the ‘Rosenberg Paradox’